Mother found guilty of cruelty over child’s car seat death

 By the time they arrived at Waterson’s home in Croydon, south London, the boy had collapsed and stopped breathing.

-As medics desperately tried to revive him, Waterson fled the scene and Hoare spun a web of lies, claiming she had been in a taxi.
+As medics desperately tried to revive him, Waterson left the scene and Hoare spun a web of lies, claiming she had been in a taxi.

 Alfie, nicknamed “Little Tarzan” by the defendants, died from crush asphyxia three days later.